NBEFC Professional Credentials

 Upon passing the NBEFC board examination, you earn the professional title of Board Certified Executive Function Coach.
 This is your primary professional designation that demonstrates you have met rigorous national standards for competency in executive function coaching.

-You also receive a credential designation (NBEFC-C, NBEFC-E, or NBEFC-T) that reflects your professional background and the setting in which you practice.
+You also receive a credential designation (NBEFC-C, NBEFC-E, or NBEFC-T) that reflects your professional background and educational pathway.

 Four Credential Designations

-Your designation reflects your professional background and practice setting
+Your designation reflects your professional background and educational pathway.

 Board Certified Executive Function Coach

-For coaches, consultants, and practitioners providing EF support outside licensed settings
+For coaches, consultants, and practitioners providing EF support.

 You earn: Board Certified Executive Function Coach + NBEFC-C designation